 Coronavirus Disease 2019 (COVID-19)

-COVID-19 is an emerging respiratory illness first identified in China and which has now been detected in multiple countries around the world, including the United States.
+COVID-19 is a respiratory illness first identified in China which has now been detected in countries around the world.
 The Centers for Disease Control and Prevention (CDC) is providing updates on this rapidly evolving situation as soon as it becomes available.

-The Evanston Health and Human Services Department is actively monitoring the situation and has been working with the Illinois Department of Public Health, the CDC, City Staff, and local community partners in order to keep the Evanston community safe.
+The Evanston Health and Human Services Department has been working with the Illinois Department of Public Health, the CDC, City staff, and local community partners to keep the Evanston community safe.

 Subscribe to the City's coronavirus (COVID-19) e-Newsletter for the latest Evanston updates.
 Past communications from the City and other agencies regarding COVID-19 include:

-- Coronavirus Q&A, myths and scams, ways to help, and more
+- e-News Extra: Myths and scams, ways to help, and more

 - City Launches 'COVID-19 Response' Volunteer Portal